Skip to main content

 ensure mythic-characters

-# 5. Feature resources (can be in any order after core)
+# 5. Feature resources (after core)

 ensure mythic-inventory